Wapiti08/LogAnalyzer/README.md

 In the stage, we calculate the EventTemplate for every log.

 ###  3. Variable Selection:
-The log_value_vector.py will be used to generate the csv file,,which will be used to implement the anomaly detection later.
+The log_value_vector.py will be used to generate the csv file, which will be used to implement the anomaly detection later.

 ![Parameter_vector.png](https://github.com/Wapiti08/DeepLog/blob/master/Deeplog_demo/Pic/Dataframe.png)